VB-111: Targeting Cancer

 VBL’s lead product candidate from our oncology program, VB-111, is a targeted anti-cancer gene-based biologic agent that we are developing for solid tumor indications, with clinical trials in rGBM, ovarian cancer and thyroid cancer.

 VB-111 is administered systemically and is both tissue- and condition-specific, allowing for targeted and limited gene expression in endothelial cells, the thin layer of cells that lines the interior surface of blood vessels undergoing angiogenesis.

 Following the successful completion of a Phase 1/2 clinical trial, VB-111 has been advanced into tumor specific, repeat-dose trials including:

 - Ovarian cancer – VBL completed a Phase 1/2 clinical trial in recurrent ovarian cancer, which combined VB-111 therapy with paclitaxel, a common chemotherapeutic agent used to treat ovarian cancer, to evaluate safety and efficacy in this indication.
-OVAL, our Phase 3 study of VB-111 in platinum-resistant Ovarian Cancer was launched in December 2017.
+Our OVAL phase 3 potential registration study of VB-111 in platinum resistant ovarian cancer is conducted in collaboration with the GOG Foundation, Inc., a leading organization for research excellence in the field of gynecologic malignancies.
+OVAL has been designed to enroll up to 350 adult patients at approximately 70 clinical sites in the United States and Israel.
 The OVAL study is comparing VB-111 therapy in combination with paclitaxel, to paclitaxel alone.

-- Differentiated Thyroid cancer – VBL conducted an open-label Phase 2 clinical trial to evaluate safety and efficacy of VB-111 in advanced, recently progressive differentiated thyroid cancer that is unresponsive to radioactive iodine.
+- Differentiated Thyroid cancer – VBL conducted a successful open-label Phase 2 clinical trial to evaluate safety and efficacy of VB-111 in advanced, recently progressive differentiated thyroid cancer that is unresponsive to radioactive iodine.